 Most importantly, however, Pearl worked weekends–and nights, using a big lamp–for decades and turned his yard into a masterpiece.

 And there’s your story.

 It’s simple.
-It’s got lots of great pictures of sculpted bushes and trees, and Pearl Fryer working on them.
+It’s got lots of great pictures of sculpted bushes and trees, and Pearl Frayer working on them.
 It’s got his church group, a museum curator, the manager of the local Waffle House, and lots of kids talking about the inspiration the old guy gives them.

 There’s a nice message about race relations, God, and the value of hard work–and the value of hard work doing something you love.

 I confess, about 20 minutes in, I thought, “Oh, my God!
 It’s a real live magic negro!”
-But in that thought, I realize the problem with that stock character: Fryer isn’t magical, he just works his ass off.
+But in that thought, I realize the problem with that stock character: Frayer isn’t magical, he just works his ass off.
 He’s not a saint, he’s just a really good role model.
 He’s actually a living example of why that stereotype is offensive.

 It’s a nice, hopeful movie with nice, hopeful people in it.
 It’s about ten minutes too long.
 Even at that, it’s hard to object too strongly.

 And if the people of Bishopville work half as hard as Frayer does, they’re going to be all right.